 Only six months after a similar incident in Tucson, Arizona, authorities in Columbia, South Carolina report a statue of a child missing from their Cancer Survivors Plaza.
-Last week, a caste bronze of a little girl walking towards the "surviving cancer" portal in Maxcy Gregg Park was stolen.
+Last week, a caste bronze of a little girl being carried towards the "surviving cancer" portal in Maxcy Gregg Park was stolen.
 The statue is worth about $8,000.

 In August, 2003, at Tucson's a related Cancer Survivor Plaza, the Skipping Boy statue -- merrily exiting on the far end of the misshapen cancer portal -- was hacked from its base and stolen.
 Though heavy and well-anchored, the statues are portable enough as moron vandal targets -- alternatives to local Nativity infant Jesi and Big Boy figures.